moondance-labs/tanssi-docs/builders/manage/index.md

 </div>

+## Explore Our Tools

-## Now that your appchain is configured and running smoothly, it’s time to explore the tools that adapt to the needs of the ecosystem you’re building.
+Now that your appchain is running, it's time to find the tools that fit your ecosystem.
+Choose from EVM and Substrate-based solutions to optimize development and operations.

 <div class="grid cards" markdown>